skylight-hq/skylight.digital/_projects/usaf_bespin_transformation_support.md

 - Reduced airmen engagement and productivity
 - High costs after extensive rework to arrive at a usable solution that meets the needs of the mission

 In 2020, Business Enterprise Systems (BES) stood up the BESPIN software factory with seed funds from the Air Force Service Acquisition Executive, Dr. Will Roper, to drive digital transformation.
 The Air Force and BES Directorate leadership knew they needed to change the way the USAF developed and delivered software — but how?
-They’d seen success at organizations like Kessel Run and Kobayashi Maru, and believed those organizations were only scratching the surface of what was possible.
+They’d seen success at organizations like Kessel Run, and believed those organizations were only scratching the surface of what was possible.

 To help build their organization as the leading software factory for the Air Force, BESPIN engaged us to create a modern services-based organization that operated differently compared to anything that had ever existed at the Air Force.
 As part of this engagement, we had to rethink how software gets built from first principles such as: